gd-programming/gd.docs/docs/resources/server/comment.md

 ### Comment Object

-A Comment Object is split into two sections: a `Comment String` and an `Author String`. these two strings are divided by a `:`
+A comment object is split into two sections: a `Comment String` and an `Author String`. these two strings are divided by a `:`

 > - The `Comment String` contains all the data regarding the comment itself<br/><br/>
 > - The `User String` contains all the data regarding the user who is commenting